directus/directus/docs/use-cases/headless-cms/security.md

 > {{ $frontmatter.description }}

-[Headless CMS](/use-cases/headless-cms/introduction) as an architecture choice is generally more secure than Traditional CMS because your content is separated from the presentation layer.
-Given that users don't directly interact with a server to load a page, there is a reduced ability for malicious actors to attack the website.
+[Headless CMS](/use-cases/headless-cms/introduction) when coupled with statically-generated sites are architecture choices that are generally more secure than Traditional CMS because your content is separated from the presentation layer.
+Given that users don't directly interact with a server to construct a page, there is a reduced ability for malicious actors to attack the website.
 However, it is still very important that you follow good security protocols to keep your data protected.

 In this guide, we'll cover some best practices for keeping your Directus Headless CMS secure.